usmansbk/blog-draft/markdowns/observer-pattern.md

     ul.innerHTML = ''; // Add this line
 ```

-Now that we have the add functionality working, it's time to remove todos.
-First, we give every single todo `li` element a remove `button`.
+Now that we have "add" functionality working, it's time to remove todos.
+First, we add a remove `button` to every `li` element.

 ```js
 function displayTodos() {